Paradies tree

 Best Church: Basilica di Santo Stefano

-Piazza Santo Stefano, Welcome Bologna
+Piazza Santo Stefano.
+Photo courtesy of Welcome Bologna

 Best Rockstar Dwelling: Casa di Lucio Dalla

 If his home is any indication, what a long, strange trip it must have been for the late Lucio Dalia.
 One of Italy’s greatest singer-songwriters, Dalla passed away in 2012, leaving his eccentric Bologna home inside the 15th-century Palazzo Casa Fontana poi Gamberini as one of Italy’s most fascinating house museums.
-Countless personal artefacts, an unprecedented and provocative art collection and a mesmerizing man cave, complete with a massive projection screen, toy train and recycled porn cinema seats, are highlights.
+Countless personal artefacts, an unprecedented and provocative art collection, and a mesmerizing man cave—complete with a massive projection screen, toy train, and recycled porn cinema seats—are highlights.

-Bologna’s unique system of porticoes – many of which were originally built in the 12th-13th centuries to extend student housing space over the sidewalks – achieved UNESCO World Heritage status in 2021.
-The city counts a whopping 62-miles of porticoes that come in a variety of styles, including Mediaeval wooden-porticoes over buildings, Gothic and Renaissance porticoes integrated into buildings, 14th-centurybeccadelli(semi-porticoes without columns) and 19th-century porticoes featuring court-architecture.
-Twelve porticos make up the UNESCO sight, including Pavaglione (Via dell’Archiginnasio), Santo Stefano e Mercanzia (Piazza Santo Stefano) and Cavour, Farini e Minghetti (Via Cavour).
+Bologna’s unique system of porticoes—many of which were originally built in the 12th to 13th centuries to extend student housing space over the sidewalks—achieved UNESCO World Heritage status in 2021.
+The city counts a whopping 62 miles of porticoes that come in a variety of styles, including Medieval wooden porticoes over buildings, Gothic and Renaissance porticoes integrated into buildings, 14th-century beccadelli (semi-porticoes without columns), and 19th-century porticoes featuring court architecture.
+Twelve porticos make up the UNESCO site, including Pavaglione (Via dell’Archiginnasio), Santo Stefano e Mercanzia (Piazza Santo Stefano) and Cavour, Farini e Minghetti (Via Cavour).

-Porticos of the City, Welcome Bologna
+Porticos of the city.
+Photo courtesy of Welcome Bologna

 Need for Speed: Motor Valley

-The provinces of Bologna – and Modena, it’s neighbor to the northwest – are home to the greatest concentration of high-performance supercars and motorcycles on the planet.
-If it speeds, it’s likely made here: Ferrari, Lamborghini, Maserati, Ducati and Pagani among them, all of whom offer museums and/or factory tours.
-Cleverly dubbed Motor Valley by marketing gurus, it’s Eden for enthusiasts of fast cars and Italian motorsport design.
+The provinces of Bologna and Modena, its neighbor to the northwest, are home to the greatest concentration of high-performance supercars and motorcycles on the planet.
+If it’s fast, it’s likely made here: Ferrari, Lamborghini, Maserati, Ducati, and Pagani are here, all of whom offer museums, factory tours, or both.
+Cleverly dubbed “Motor Valley” by marketing gurus, it’s Eden for enthusiasts of fast cars and Italian motorsport design.

 Playlist Pairing: Your Musical Accompaniment to Bologna